matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 field of the `m.relates_to` and the object is the `event_id` field.

-We consciously do not support multiple different relations within a single event, in order to keep the API simple, and in the absence of identifiable use cases.
+We consciously do not support multiple different relations within a single event, in order to keep the API simple.
+A future MSC can propose a change to add support for multiple relations if it turns out that this would facilitate certain use cases.
-Instead, one would send multiple events, each with its own `m.relates_to` defined.

 A `rel_type` of `m.reference` is defined for future handling replies and threading.
 This let you define an event which references an existing